Tropini-lab/PUPpy/README.md

 Currently, PUPpy supports CDS files generated from any of these 3 approaches: [PROKKA](https://github.com/tseemann/prokka), [RAST](https://rast.nmpdr.org/) and/or [NCBI](https://www.ncbi.nlm.nih.gov/assembly).

+## Contributors

+- Juan Camilo Burckhardt - [@jburckhardt](

+## Citation

+If you use PUPpy in your research, please cite the original paper:

 ## License

 PUPpy is made available under GPLv3.
 See LICENSE for details.
 Copyright Carolina Tropini.